Given more food and better conditions, animals and vegetables can only multiply — but humans will develop.

 "Mother trees are linked as far as the eye can see and trees in-between are bridges for the network"

 In this real-life model of forest resilience and regeneration, Professor Suzanne Simard shows that all trees in a forest ecosystem are interconnected, with the largest, oldest, "mother trees" serving as hubs.
 The underground exchange of nutrients increases the survival of younger trees linked into the network of old trees.
 Amazingly, we find that in a forest, 1+1 equals more than 2.

 A Network Spanning the Forest

 Professor Suzanne Simard

 University of British Columbia.
-A forester specialised into looking at below ground communities.
+A forester specialised into looking at below ground communities, states:

 Dr. Suzanne Simard is a professor with the UBC Faculty of Forestry, where she lectures on and researches the role of mycorrhizae and mycorrhizal networks in tree species migrations with climate change disturbance.
 Networks of mycorrhizal fungal mycelium have recently been discovered by Professor Suzanne Simard and her graduate students to connect the roots of trees and facilitate the sharing of resources in Douglas-fir forests of interior British Columbia, thereby bolstering their resilience against disturbance or stress and facilitating the establishment of new regeneration.

 Dr. Simard writes: